nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 }
 ~~~~

+Doing a new call to "get all" now returns 3 tv shows for me.

 #### 6.2 Creating a POST request in Postman

 * First, select `POST` as the http verb in the dropdown list next to the url textbox.
 * Next, we need to add a http header that tells the server what kind of data it can expect to find in the request.
-We want to use JSON, so we need to specify that the header `Content-Type` is `application/json`.
+We want to use JSON, so we need to specify that the header `Content-Type` is `application/json` (see image below).

 ![postman post headers](../images/postman_post_headers.png)